-Protecting our supporters' data is important
+Protecting our data

 As part of your volunteering with the BHF, you are likely to handle information about people, such as other volunteers and donors.
 Data Protection is all about taking care of this information.